CFPB Releases Report on Financial Challenges Facing Rural Communities

 “For decades, many government agencies have turned a blind eye to pressing problems facing families, farmers, and businesses in rural communities,” said CFPB Director Rohit Chopra.
 “The CFPB will be focusing on ways to ensure that rural communities can better access relationship banking services and achieve their economic potential.”

 Local financial institutions, such as community banks and credit unions, often offer products and services that fit the local economic terrain.
 However, rural communities are experiencing a fast-paced exodus of in-person banking services, with rural communities 10 times more likely than urban communities to be located in banking deserts.
-In fact, the has identified more than 2,100 existing and potential banking deserts across the country with more than 1,500 located in rural areas.
+In fact, the Federal Reserve has identified more than 2,100 existing and potential banking deserts across the country with more than 1,500 located in rural areas.

 Today’s data snapshot provides a summary of economic challenges facing rural people and communities.
 Among its key findings: